-Three (3) course units in science, including
+Three (3) course units in science

-- at least one (1) unit in a life or biological science (for example, biology), - at least one (1) unit in physical science (for example, physical science, chemistry, physics), and - at least one (1) laboratory course.

-Two (2) course units in social studies, including one (1) unit in U.S. history, but an applicant who does not have the unit in U.S. history may be admitted on the condition that at least three (3) semester hours in that subject will be passed by the end of the sophomore year.
+- one (1) unit in a life or biological science (for example, biology), - one (1) unit in physical science (for example, earth science, chemistry, physics) - one (1) additional science - · at least one of these courses must include a lab one unit must be U.S. history, but an applicant who does not have the unit in U.S. history may be admitted on the condition that at least three (3) semester hours in that subject will be passed by the end of the sophomore year.